-- 13.1 The Parties agreed to communicate in a timely manner the introduction of new fisheries legislation. - The EU Delegation once again reminded the Norwegian Delegation of the need to provide new legislation in a format which is easily understandable, i.e. English, as soon as such legislation is available.
+- 13.1 The Parties agreed to communicate in a timely manner the introduction of new fisheries legislation that are of relevance for the other Party's fishing vessels. - 13.2 The EU Delegation once again reminded the Norwegian Delegation of the need to provide new legislation in a format which is easily understandable, i.e. English, as soon as such legislation is available.
 The EU Delegation highlights that the lack of understandable rules substantially increases the risk of unintentional non-compliance with Norwegian law and creates a climate of legal uncertainty for the masters of European Union member states vessels.
 Furthermore, it multiplies the risk of discrepancies between the original Norwegian version and unofficial translation(s) by the EU or its Member States.
 The implications of this is that reliance on unofficial translations increases the risk of inadvertently contravening Norwegian rules.
-This means vessel owners may be subject to legal proceedings even if they are operating in good faith as a result of an incorrect interpretation. - 13.3 Norway reiterated that no additional translations will be provided and stressed that the current notification practice is in line with the requirements under the United Nations Convention on the Law of the Sea. - Norway reminded the EU that every fishing vessel that intend to fish in areas under Norwegian jurisdiction has the duty to seek information on the relevant laws and regulations.
+This means vessel owners may be subject to legal proceedings even if they are operating in good faith as a result of an incorrect interpretation. - 13.3 Norway reiterated that no additional translations will be provided and stressed that the current notification practice is in line with the requirements under the United Nations Convention on the Law of the Sea. - 13.4 Norway reminded the EU that every fishing vessel that intend to fish in areas under Norwegian jurisdiction has the duty to seek information on the relevant laws and regulations.
 Norway expects the EU vessels to comply with the regulations adopted by Norway when fishing in Norwegian waters.